sabinemm/recipe-site-ms3/README.md

 Red is used for warning messages in Login and Signup pages.

+### Defensive design

+* User is not able to break the site by clicking buttons out of the expected order.
+* All forms handle empty input fields by warning the user and not permitting recipe submission.
+* Navigating between pages via the back/forward buttons does not break the site.
+* User errors do not cause database errors
+* User is given feedback for actions/errors

 ## Features
 ### Notes
 * Admin features will not be available for CI assessment for security reasons.
 Admin is able to browse, edit and delete all recipes.
 * I had accidentaly commited MongoDB URI but got that fixed and changed password.
+* I did not find the need to use more JavaScript for this project, except I would like to implement dynamic input fields but that is a future feature.

 ### Existing features